Do you love animals and walking in nature?

 You’ll need to squint and keep your eyes peeled for the animals at times, but this also means you shouldn’t expect to get amazing photos unless you have professional camera equipment.

-We just about managed to get a few good shots of the animals with Scott’s modern Huawei phone, which has a decent night mode… but as you can see, they’re still not exactly epic shots.
+We just about managed to get a few good shots of the animals with Scott’s old Huawei phone, which has a decent night mode… but as you can see, they’re still not exactly epic shots.

 That said, you’ll probably find it therapeutic to simply put your phone away and look at the animals without any pressure to fill up your Instagram feed.